Higgs transverse momentum with a jet veto: a double-differential resummation

 In this work, we present the first {\it joint} resummation of both classes of logarithms, by obtaining a prediction which is differential in both $\pt$ and $\ptj$, and NNLL accurate in the limit $\pt, \ptj \ll \mh$.
 Specifically, we integrate the double-differential distribution $d\sigma/d\ptj d\pt$ over $\ptj$ up to $\ptj = \ptv$, which results in the single-differential $\pt$ distribution with a jet veto.
 The results presented here are of phenomenological relevance in the context of the Higgs physics programme at the LHC, and constitute an important milestone in the theoretical understanding of the structure of resummations of pairs of kinematic observables, which has received increasing interest lately~\cite{Larkoski:2014tva,Procura:2018zpn,Lustermans:2019plv}.
-Other kinds of joint resummations for hadronic Higgs production have been considered in the literature.
+Different kinds of joint resummations for hadronic Higgs production have been considered in the literature.
 Relevant examples are combined resummations of logarithms of $\pt$ and small-$x$~\cite{Marzani:2015oyb,Forte:2015gve}, of $\pt$ and large-$x$~\cite{Laenen:2000ij,Kulesza:2003wn,Lustermans:2016nvk,Muselli:2017bad}, of small-$x$ and large-$x$~\cite{Bonvini:2018ixe}, and of $\ptv$ and the jet radius~\cite{Banfi:2015pju}.

 To derive the main result of this letter, it is instructive to first consider the standard transverse-momentum resummation~\cite{Parisi:1979se,Collins:1984kg}, starting with a description of the effects that enter at NLL in a toy model with scale-independent parton densities.
-The core of the inclusive $\pt$ resummation lies in the description of soft, collinear radiation emitted at disparate angles off the initial-state gluons.
+The core of the inclusive $\pt$ resummation lies in the description of soft, collinear radiation emitted off the initial-state gluons and strongly ordered in angle.
 Observing that in such kinematic configurations each emission is independent of the others, one obtains the following formula in impact-parameter ($b$) space

 where $\sigma_0$ denotes the Born cross section, and $[d k_i] M^2(k_i)$ is the phase space and squared amplitude for emitting a parton of momentum $k_i$.
 The exponential factor in eq.~\eqref{eq:sigma-start} encodes in a factorised form the kinematic constraint $\delta^2(\ptvec - \sum_{i=1}^n \vec{k}_{t,i})$, while the $-1$ term in the round brackets arises because, by unitarity, virtual corrections come with a weight opposite to that of the real emissions, but do not contribute to $\pt$.
 The factorisation of the phase-space constraint allows for an exact exponentiation of the radiation in eq.~\eqref{eq:sigma-start}, leading to the well known formula of refs.~\cite{Parisi:1979se,Collins:1984kg}.